prisma/prisma-examples/.github/readmes/experimental/javascript/_setup-2_script.md

 npx prisma2 migrate save --name 'init' --experimental npx prisma2 migrate up --experimental
 ```

+The first step will save the migration in the `prisma/migrations` folder.
+The second step will execute the migrations.

 > **Note**: You're using [npx](https://github.com/npm/npx) to run Prisma 2 CLI that's listed as a development dependency in [`package.json`](./package.json).
 Alternatively, you can install the CLI globally using `npm install -g prisma2`.
 When using Yarn, you can run: `yarn prisma2 dev`.